 West Bengal: Momo

-These delicate little parcels of dough stuffed with minced vegetables are a staple in the northern parts of West Bengal, and are very popular in the rest of the state too.
+Admittedly, momos are more of a Tibetan/Nepali import rather than a traditional Bengali dish.
+Still, these delicate little parcels of dough stuffed with minced vegetables are a staple in the far north of West Bengal, and are very popular in the rest of the state too.
 Light but still satisfying, a plate of steaming hot bite-sized momos served with their typical spicy sauce make for either a tasty snack or a filling meal, regardless of the weather.
 Make sure you ask for the vegetarian version when you order, though.
 We had a very pleasant lunch one day during our time in Kalimpong, which we spent eating plate after plate of fresh vegetable momos at a tiny shack overlooking a valley.